bgd-labs/V2-V3-migration-helpers/README.md

 1. To migrate positions without debt use the `migrateNoBorow()` method.
 The user and the list of supplied positions must be passed; if each of the supplied assets is not approved for the MigrationHelper contract in advance, then the list of permits should be passed as well.

 2. Migration of the debt is based on the possibility of [AAVE flashloans](https://docs.aave.com/developers/guides/flash-loans) to be taken with variable debt mode.
-MigrationHelper contract implements [IFlashLoanReceiver](./src/interfaces/IFlashLoanReceiver.sol) interface to repay the the debt on v2 and migrate supplies to v3.
+MigrationHelper contract implements `executeOperation` method of [IFlashLoanSimpleReceiver](https://github.com/aave/aave-v3-core/blob/master/contracts/flashloan/interfaces/IFlashLoanSimpleReceiver.sol) interface to repay the debt on v2 and migrate supplies to v3.
 Example of the position with the debt [is available in the tests](./tests/MigrationHelper.t.sol#L175).
    The general flow of the migration is:

    - approve supplies for MigrationHelper or calculate permits